International Students Handbook

 4. Financial Documentation

-The amount that is required as financial support for one year is $10,200 (U.S. currency).
+The amount that is required as financial support for one year is $17,500 (U.S. currency) and will be checked annually at the beginning of each fall semester.
 To show proof of this financial support, you are required to provide us with the following two documents:

 5. Application for an I-20